Light Bee X vs Ultra Bee: The Complete Sizing Guide | VoltRush USA

 Easier trails: Either bike works.
 Light Bee is fun on beginner terrain.
 Technical trails: Heavier rider = Ultra Bee.
 Lighter rider learning = Light Bee.
 Don't choose based on trail difficulty alone.

 Absolutely.
-Suite B allows 15-minute test rides on any bike.
+Suite B allows 15-minute showroom appointments for any bike.
 We need ID + helmet.
 Try both Light Bee and Ultra Bee back-to-back.
 Feel the difference yourself.

 The Sizing Decision Framework